shapiromatron/pyscaffold/README.md

 An opinionated starter template for setting up a python 3.9+ package with a CLI.

+NOTE: this project is unrelated to the excellent [PyScaffold](https://pypi.org/project/PyScaffold/) project.
+This repo will likely not be published to pypi, and handles a much smaller and more narrow use case.
+Apologies in advance for the confusion in naming.

 ## Customize for your project...

 To customize for your own package: